 Installation artworks (also sometimes described as environments) often occupy an entire room or gallery space that the spectator has to walk through in order to engage fully with the artwork. (from installation art by Tate.)

 Installation art often reflects and responds to the world we live in, thereby creating an interesting fusion of art and life.
 We must remember that the elements in the installation space are not art objects in themselves; the participant’s experience is the work of art.

-Since the 1960s, a new wave of artists have been transforming space into physical environments that defy realistic representation of recognizable environments.
-The physical space that these installation artworks inhabit often carries as much significance as the individual art object itself.
+Since the 1960s, a new wave of artists has been transforming space into physical environments that defy realistic representation of recognisable environments.
+The physical space that these installation artworks inhabits often carries as much significance as the individual art object itself.
 The installation artist takes into account the viewer’s entire sensory experience.